Ola disagrees with Hyundai, Tesla seeking low import duties on EVs. Here is why

 (Also read: Tata Motors seeks equal treatment from Centre after Tesla calls for EV sops)

-Earlier today, during an event to inaugurate Hyundai's new corporate headquarters in Gururgam, SS Kim, MD and CEO at HMIL, said, "We need demand from the market.
-Support from government is vital with more subsidies for even the private customer."
+Earlier today, during an event to inaugurate Hyundai's new corporate headquarters in Gururgam, SS Kim, MD and CEO at HMIL, said, "We have heard that Tesla is seeking some duty cut on imports of CBUs.
+So that would be very helpful for the OEMs to reach some economy of scale in this very price competitive segment."

 Hyundai has been aggressively pushing electric cars in global markets with new launches.
 One of its latest models, the Ioniq 5, was showcased today at the event.
 Hyundai currently offers the Kona Electric SUV as its only electric vehicle in the Indian markets.